wix-incubator/headless-components/docs/api/EVENT_SCHEDULE_LIST_INTERFACE.md

 ### ScheduleList.Filters

 Container for the schedule list filters.
-Not rendered if there are no stages.

 **Props**